Private equity in Italy: market and regulatory overview

 It is common for the private equity fund and the other equity holders (including managers) to enter into a shareholders' agreement giving the fund a right to nominate a majority of the company's directors and appropriate voting provisions to ensure that the sponsor controls a board majority.
 If the sponsor invites minority investors to participate in the transaction, shareholders' agreements may offer the minority shareholders exit rights and veto rights over certain fundamental matters.
 However, the sponsor typically exerts control over exit transactions by reserving drag-along rights, rights to request an initial public offering (IPO) of the shares of the company and other similar rights.

-In general, 2011 also saw an increased use of leverage by private equity funds.
-The average net debt used to finance deals grew more than 50%, reaching EUR52.5 million, against EUR25 million in 2010.
-On average, in 2010, the net debt paid was 2.5 times the target's earnings before interest, tax, depreciation and amortisation (EBITDA), higher than the 2.2 multiple reached in 2010, but still below the pre-crisis value of 4.5 times EBITDA experienced in 2007.
+In general, 2013 also saw an increased use of leverage by private equity funds.
+The average net debt used to finance transactions grew more than 50%, reaching EUR52.5 million, against EUR25 million in 2012.
+On average, in 2013, the net debt paid was 2.5 times the target's earnings before interest, tax, depreciation and amortisation (EBITDA), higher than the 2.2 multiple reached in 2012, but still below the pre-crisis value of 4.5 times EBITDA experienced in 2007.
 In addition, the debt-to-equity ratio in buyout measures 1:2 compared to 1:3 in 2010 and may further increase in the future depending on the economic downturn and on the forms of debt financing used in private equity.

 In this respect, the principal form of debt finance continues to be senior debt, which is provided by banks and institutional lenders.
 Senior debt is generally guaranteed by all companies of the group (including the target company) and is secured over all of their assets, subject to certain limitations.
 Senior debt has a shorter maturity compared to the other debt finance and is typically amortising.
 The facilities generally provided in a senior finance package include a: